-- Place the dataset you want to modify as the top input and the dataset you want to lookup values from as the bottom input. - Select Top lookup column for the column whose values you wish to lookup. - Select Bottom lookup column for the column that matches the lookup in the bottom dataset. - Select Bottom value column for the column that contains the values. - Set Bottom values used to First if you want use the first match in Bottom lookup column and All if you want to use all matches. - Set Value if not found to the value you want to set for values in Top lookup column that do not exist in Bottom lookup column.
+- Place the dataset you want to modify as the top input and the dataset you want to lookup values from as the bottom input. - Select Top lookup column for the column whose values you wish to lookup. - Select Bottom lookup column for the column that matches the lookup in the bottom dataset. - Select Bottom value column for the column that contains the values. - Set Bottom values used to First if you want use the first match in Bottom lookup column and All if you want to use all matches. - Set If no match to Use not match value or Leave unchanged depending on what you want to do for values in Top lookup column that do not exist in Bottom lookup column.